-- In order to minimise the risk of peer-on-peer abuse, St Augustine of Canterbury Catholic Primary School will: - Implement robust anti-bullying and behaviour policies, provide an age/ability appropriate PSHE and RSE curriculum, provide a range of reporting mechanisms e.g. worry boxes, dedicated reporting forms monitored by Designated Safeguarding Leads and Deputies. - St Augustine of Canterbury Catholic Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of peer-on-peer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - Training staff regarding Peer on Peer abuse, taking all reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches and in cases of sexual assault, informing the police and First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
+- St Michael's School will not tolerate, dismiss or minimize any harmful behaviours in school and will take swift action to intervene when this occurs.
+All allegations of peer-onpeer abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by peer-on-peer abuse may be supported by: - Taking reports seriously, listening carefully, avoiding victim blaming, providing appropriate pastoral support, working with parents/carers, reviewing educational approaches, and in cases of sexual assault, informing the police and/or First Response. - The school will take steps to ensure that appropriate curriculum time is dedicated to enable children to develop an awareness and understanding of abusive behaviour and minimise the risk of all forms of peer-on-peer abuse.
 We will also ensure that children recognise warning signs and supports of support both within the school and externally (such as Kent Police, ChildLine etc.).